stoutch/Lantern/README.md

 #### Example
 http://173.236.254.243:8080/users?email=esaurez@gatech.edu&password=test123

+#### Query response
+If the query was done succesfully:
+{"response": {"$oid": "5520818ffc64c64a700e69a5"}, "success": true}

+If the user already exists or there was any other issue:
+{"success": false}

 ### GET
 Get the information about the user, the user has to be log in to be able to use it.
 It does not require any parameter